o-x-e-y/8bit-vm/README.md

 Open learning personal project.
 My goal is to create an emulator based on a custom designed CPU spec, then write a playable game for it.

+## Requirements

+* SDL3
+* pkg-config to handle inclusion of the right headers and libraries when building
+* GCC or any other c compiler exposed as `cc`

+If you're using Nix, simply run `nix-shell` to enter an environment where everything is set for you.

 ## Usage

 To build, simply run `make`.
 Then, you can do